johanwilliams/leakomatic_api/README.md

 The integration will automatically:
 - Connect to your Leakomatic device
 - Set up real-time monitoring via WebSocket
-- Create sensors for device status and measurements
+- Create all necessary entities
 - Register the change_mode service

 ## Debug Logging